 Pinched nerves often result when a nerve root exiting the spine in your back or neck is compressed or irritated by the surrounding bones, cartilage, tendons or muscles.
 When the nerve is inflamed, you feel a sudden sharp pain that can be shooting or burning.
 You also may experience a tingling sensation, along with numbness and weakness all the way down your arm to your fingertips, which is also a sign of cervical radiculopathy.

 If you’re experiencing lower back pain, the nerve that’s pinched may be one of your sciatic nerve roots.
 Sciatica sends pain down one or both legs.
 Upper back pain and neck pain may be due to a pinched cervical nerve.
-The first step to eliminating your pain is a visit to the top pain clinic in Manhattan, New York center for pain management.
+The first step to eliminating your pain is a visit to Pain Management NYC.

 Reasons for the Pinched Nerve